 Getting Gray Hair?

 Navigating the world of romantic relationships can be scary for both parents and teens alike.
-Not only is everyone trying to figure out the knew dynamic of raging hormones, but parents may questions the judgment and safety of their teen and the teenager resents any interference on part of the parents.
+Not only is everyone trying to figure out the new dynamic of raging hormones, but parents may question the judgment and safety of their teen, while the teenager resents any interference from their parents.

-This can lead to strained relationship in the family and, in some extreme cases, can push the young person to seek out unhealthy relationships.
+This can lead to strained relationships in the family, and in some extreme cases, can push the young person to seek out unhealthy relationships.